monetha/js-verifiable-data/integration-tests/docker/besu/readme.md

 ## Start

-Navigate to this folder and use the following commands to start the Pantheon network:
+Navigate to this folder and use the following commands to start the BESU network:
 ```shell
 docker-compose up -d
 ```

 ## Stop and cleanup

-Use the following command to stop the Pantheon network and remove the database files:
+Use the following command to stop the BESU network and remove the database files:
 ```shell
 ./clean.sh
 ```